Rethinking Schema Linking: A Context-Aware Bidirectional Retrieval Approach for Text-to-SQL: Results and Discussion

 We evaluate the effectiveness of our proposed methods in reducing the database schema size by measuring the percentage of tables and columns retained after applying schema linking.
-Table~\ref{tab:schema_reduction} reports the reduction rates for different variants of our method, including the full bidirectional approach, table-first, column-first, and the ablated version without augmentation.
+Table~\ref{tab:schema_reduction} reports the reduction rates for different variants of our method, including the full bidirectional approach, table-first, and column-first approach.
 The results demonstrate that our bidirectional schema linking strategy is effective at significantly narrowing down the schema context by selecting only the most relevant tables and columns.
 This targeted reduction not only simplifies the reasoning space for the language model but also improves execution efficiency, especially for databases with large schemas.
 These findings highlight the practical advantage of incorporating schema pruning into the Text-to-SQL pipeline.